Quickstart

 Upload one or more files of your sample text for which you want to copy the style.

-Preferably, each file should represent one document, such as one blog post, one report, one email, etc. If you want to train on multiple documents, upload them as separate files instead of mixing the content in one file.
+Each file should represent one document, such as one blog post, one report, one email, etc. If you want to train on multiple documents, upload them as separate files instead of mixing the content in one file.
+Alternatively, you can include multiple documents in a single file by separating each document with *** (three asterisks) on a line by itself.

 The response will include the file IDs to use for fine-tuning.